-- Affective - Student must maintain proper attitude during all radiologic procedures. - Cognitive - Lecture and classroom demonstration by instructor.
+- Affective - Student must maintain proper attitude during all radiologic procedures.

+- Cognitive - Lecture and classroom demonstration by instructor.
 Student will read assignment (usually in Merrill's Atlas of Radiographic Positions, and Radiographic Procedures or Textbook of Radiographic Positioning and Related Anatomy and teacher originated handout).
 The handout is placed in student maintained objective folder for future reference. - A passing score must be earned on a written test over reading assignment and lecture material.
-A test score of less than 84% requires a repeat test. - Psychomotor - Practical simulation of position objective is performed by the student in the classroom/lab setting under direct supervision of the instructor. - Under direct supervision of a registered technologist, the student performs the position objective in the clinical setting. - To achieve competency status in each objective, the student must demonstrate competency to evaluator. - Positioning - Assessment of patient and ordered examination for correct image receptor. - Evaluation of correct part, tube, and image receptor. - Correct image marker. - Positioning of all projection's routine to the objective. - Centering of part (all projections). - Procedural Evaluation - Evaluation of request for patient information and ordered examination. - Gathering of patient history (from requisition and subjective information from patient). - Good patient/student communication skills (explanation of procedure; breathing instructions). - Proper equipment set-up (table up or down; tube to table or vertical grid device; tube locks in place; set up for examination). - Correct patient transfer skills (to ensure patient and student safety).
+A test score of less than 84% requires a repeat test. - Student will have three attempts to pass the written retake with an 84% or higher. - Psychomotor - Practical simulation of position objective is performed by the student in the classroom/lab setting under direct supervision of the instructor by completing a pass/fail demonstration. - Under direct supervision of a registered technologist, the student performs the position objective in the clinical setting a minimum of three times. - To achieve competency status in each objective, the student must demonstrate competency to evaluator. - Positioning - Assessment of patient and ordered examination for accuracy. - Evaluation of correct part, tube, and image receptor. - Correct image marker. - Positioning of all routine and required projections outlined in the order. - Centering of part (all projections). - Procedural Evaluation - Evaluation of request for patient information and ordered examination. - Gathering of patient history (from requisition and subjective information from patient). - Good patient/student communication skills (explanation of procedure; breathing instructions). - Proper equipment set-up (table up or down; tube to table or vertical grid device; tube locks in place; set up for examination). - Correct patient transfer skills (to ensure patient and student safety)